NYU-CSO/recitation/r4/README.md

 Exercise 4 -- Modifying Strings in Place
 -----

-Lenny has found a celebrity he wishes to emulate on a social media platform, and wrote a string to send out.
+Lenny found a celebrity he wishes to emulate on a social media platform, and wrote a string to send out.
 Unfortunately, he made a mistake while writing the string.
 In the file `exercise4.c`, Lenny has written code to fix his mistake.
 He wants to edit the nth character of a string (n is 0-based) to a certain character.
 Boilerplate code has been provided.
 Write the code for `editCharAt`.
-You may need to use GDB to figure out why your code fails.
+Don't forget to use GDB as a debugging tool if needed.
 The use of the following libraries is recommended: `string.h`, `stdlib.h`.